-If some feature is already encoded as a numeric value (heart rate, stock price, distance, etc.) then you should generally keep it as a numeric value.
-An exception might be a situation in which you know there are natural "breakpoints" in the semantics: for example, encoding someone's age in the US, you might make an explicit distinction between under and over 18 (or 21), depending on what kind of thing you are trying to predict.
+If some feature is already encoded as a numeric value (heart rate, stock price, distance, etc.) then we should generally keep it as a numeric value.
+An exception might be a situation in which we know there are natural "breakpoints" in the semantics: for example, encoding someone's age in the US, we might make an explicit distinction between under and over 18 (or 21), depending on what kind of thing we are trying to predict.
 It might make sense to divide into discrete bins (possibly spacing them closer together for the very young) and to use a one-hot encoding for some sorts of medical situations in which we don't expect a linear (or even monotonic) relationship between age and some physiological features.

-If you choose to leave a feature as numeric, it is typically useful to scale it, so that it tends to be in the range [-1, +1].
-Without performing this transformation, if you have
+If we choose to leave a feature as numeric, it is typically useful to scale it, so that it tends to be in the range [-1, +1].
+Without performing this transformation, if we have one

-It is sensible (according to Wikipedia!) to treat O as having neither feature A nor feature B. one feature with much larger values than another, it will take the learning algorithm a lot of work to find parameters that can put them on an equal basis.
-So, we might perform transformation $\phi(x) = \frac{x - \bar{x}}{\sigma}$, where \bar{x} is the average of the $x^{(i)}$, and σ is the standard deviation of the $x^{(i)}$.
+It is sensible (according to Wikipedia!) to treat O as having neither feature A nor feature B. feature with much larger values than another, it will take the learning algorithm a lot of work to find parameters that can put them on an equal basis.
+We could also perform a more involved scaling/transformation $\phi(x) = \frac{x - \overline{x}}{\sigma}$, where \overline{x} is the average of the $x^{(i)}$, and σ is the standard deviation of the $x^{(i)}$.
 The resulting feature values will have mean 0 and standard deviation 1.
-This transformation is sometimes called standardizing a variable .
+This transformation is sometimes called standardizing a variable

-Then, of course, you might apply a higher-order polynomial-basis transformation to one or more groups of numeric features.
+Then, of course, we might apply a higher-order polynomial-basis transformation to one or more groups of numeric features.

-Study Question: Consider using a polynomial basis of order k as a feature transformation φ on your data.
+Study Question: Consider using a polynomial basis of order k as a feature transformation φ on our data.
 Would increasing k tend to increase or decrease structural error?
 What about estimation error?

-Such standard variables are often known as "zscores," for example, in the social sciences.
+Such standard variables are often known as "z-scores," for example, in the social sciences.